 2021 prize winners

-Each year we recognise students who have achieved the Nottingham Advantage Award.
-This scheme showcases your efforts in developing and reflecting upon your employability skills, helping to prepare you for your future career.
+The Advantage Award recognises your efforts in developing and reflecting upon your employability skills, helping to prepare you for your future career.

 We also award a series of prizes, sponsored by employers, to students who have gone above and beyond during their Award modules.

 2021 Advantage Award prize winners

 This prize recognises an individual student's passion for their contribution to the local community.